-- Events that have not been properly approved by the Office of Student Activities are subject to cancellation.
-Event approval requires a three-week advance notice via submission of an Event Request Form and any other request materials. - Diner tables may not be used for solicitation, to promote special interest or politically charged information, to market goods or services of external vendors, or as a demonstration event (see Demonstration Policy) (https://handbook.sxu.edu/Student/Rights-Policies/demonstrations.html). - At events where non-SXU guests are invited, all guests must have a college ID.
+- Events that have not been properly approved by Student Life are subject to cancellation.
+Event approval requires a three-week advance notice via submission of an Event Request Form and any other request materials. - Diner tables may not be used for solicitation, to promote special interest or politically charged information, to market goods or services of external vendors, or as a demonstration event (see Demonstration Policy (https://handbook.sxu.edu/student/rights-policies/demonstrations.html)).

+- At events where non-SXU guests are invited, all guests must have a college ID.
 IDs are to be checked by members of the sponsoring organization.
 One guest is allowed per SXU student.
-Students are responsible for the actions of their guests. - The organization may request assistance from Public Safety. - Catering for events must be provided by Country House Food Service. - Public Safety may be required to attend events at the discretion of the Office of Student Life.
-The sponsoring organization will be responsible for the costs incurred in utilizing Public Safety. - No events may be hosted in University housing facilities, including residence hall lounges, the Loftus Conference Room, etc. without the permission of the associate director of Residence Life.
+Students are responsible for the actions of their guests. - The organization may request assistance from Public Safety. - Catering for events must be provided by Country House Kitchen Dining Services. - Public Safety may be required to attend events at the discretion of the Office of Student Life.
+The sponsoring organization will be responsible for the costs incurred in utilizing Public Safety. - No events may be hosted in University housing facilities, including residence hall lounges, without the permission of the housing operations specialist.